Into the Mirror: Cast

+Reception

+Derek Elley of Variety described Into the Mirror as an "Intermittently effective tale of a burned-out ex-cop who's drawn into a series of supernatural murders too often resorts to corny genre moments."

 Remake

 An American remake was produced in 2008, titled Mirrors.
-The story was changed for the most part, although the basic idea and several scenes remained intact.

 Into the Mirror was released on the flip side of the unrated version of the Mirrors 2 DVD.